 David has also worked as a Social Policy Consultant/Economist with International Agencies (including the International Labour Office and the Asian Development Bank) in such countries as China, Egypt and Trinidad and Tobago.
 He has been responsible for reviews of pension provision in the Asia and Oceania region.
 He was a member of the International Social Security Association (ISSA) Advisory Committee on Social Security Research for some 10 years and actively participated in the various forums of the ISSA throughout the world.

 David was appointed as a Member of the Order of Australia in the General Division (AM) in the 2017 Australia Day Honours List.
 The citation for the honour is : “For distinguished service to public administration, to social policy development and as an academic”.
+He was elected as a Fellow of the Academy of Social Sciences in Australia (FASSA) in September 2017.

 - Social policy generally (particularly. social security research and policy issues).